 With a £150,000 loan, Reynolds opened The Pod in two vaults under the derelict Harcourt Street Station and set to work establishing it as a go-to venue.
 With few locations of its stature, The Pod quickly made its way into the headlines, with its owner the toast of an emerging band of youthful entrepreneurs.

+Within weeks of opening, the venue was the talk of the town.
 As The Irish Times gushed in November 1993, “The Pod has been irredeemably fashionable since first opening its doors last April.
 The Barcelona-inspired decor (designed by Scotland’s Ron McCullough), the location beneath the arches of Harcourt Street Station and the management of John Reynolds (nephew of the Taoiseach, although Albert Reynolds is hardly a byword for fashionability) have all helped enhance the club’s reputation, as has its exclusivity.

 “Among those who have succeeded in crossing the threshold are U2, who held their post-Dublin concerts there, the ubiquitous Naomi Campbell, who even engaged in an outbreak of karaoke – perhaps by way of preparation for the album she is planning to record; and Dina Carroll and Oleta Adams, who both gave private concerts on the premises.”

 A couple of years back, club designer Ron McCullough, told 909originals about the whirlwind process by which he got involved in the project, spurred on by Reynolds infectious energy.

 “He came and picked me up at the airport.
 As was John’s style, there was nothing like ‘the moment’, so we went straight to Harcourt Street, where the club was going to be.
 Over the course of a 20 minute car ride, he told me his vision – that it was this old train station and so forth – and then we arrived at this building with ramshackle fencing around it, and a little door that led to one of the chambers that used to be underneath the train station.